Ashutoshk2002/Weather-Website/README.md

 # Weather-Website
-Created using HTML,CSS,JS and RapidAPI
+Created using HTML,CSS,JS,Bootstrap and RapidAPI